0nix/ggj21/twine/evidence_questioning.md

 You respond affirmatively.
 Fifteen minutes later, in the same office, in the same building, with the same yellow light illuminating a balding crow and a stoic rock.
 Two men who will decide the merits of your investigation.

 "Delta-Sierra interrogation day number two.
-I do hope that the evidence presented too day will be more fortuitous and conducive to establishing any and all culpability for Mr. Hassel."
+I do hope that the evidence presented too day will be more fortuitous and conducive to establishing any and all culpability for Mister Hassel."
 Sessler says, chewing something before spitting it out in a nearby bin.

 "Plausible culpability, Lieutenant Sessler."
 Bayer says with a stern tone.
 "Plausible culpability."

 "Do tell, how many years have you been in service to the Ministry Sergeant Bayer?"
 Sessler responds, offended.

 "Enough to have out ranked you, Lieutenant."
 Bayer says in low tones, unmoved by Sessler's accusations.

+Sessler sniffs loudly and asks himself "Is that how it works in the Ministry nowadays?
+We make ranking members out of deserters and traitors?
+No wonder this organization has gone to hell in a hand basket."
+(TODO: Look for an equivalent German expression) He waits a bit too long for a reaction out of the man he keeps taunting, but Bayer remains silent.
+The Sergeant must be an excellent poker player.

 ### No evidence presented